Buying a used electric car

 Electric cars have been around for a while now, and older electric cars might need charging more often.
 This could be a hassle if you don’t have a home charging point.

 Many electric cars have an eight-year battery warranty, so you might want to avoid used models that are older than this.
 Others may have warranties that run up to a set mileage limit.
-Check how close the limit you would be if this applies to the vehicle you are considering.
+Check how close to the limit you would be if this applies to the vehicle you are considering.

 Do electric vehicles hold their value?